Coronon/PyOpenDmxUsb/README.md

 ```

 Note that *all* channels used in the effect stay blocked until the *whole* effect is over.
-The name must only be given _once_.
+The name must only be specified _once_.

 ## DMXServer Usage